blattm/op1tools/README.md

 Mounts the OP-1

 ### eject
 Ejects / savely removes the OP-1.

 You have to run the command with sudo (not recommended) or add yourself to the disk group, via

 sudo usermod -a -G disk YourUserName

-### backup [folder]
-Backups the whole OP-1 to the specified folder.
-If no folder is given, the backup will be placed in current folder

-### backup-user-synth [folder]
-Backups the synth/user to the specified folder. "
-If no folder is given, the backup will be placed in backup_user_synth

-### restore-user-synth [folder]
-Restores synth/user from the specified folder.
-If no folder is given, the backup will be taken from backup_user_synth

 ### wait
 Wait until the OP-1 is connected via usb.